-The carrying value of the distribution network at 31 March 2021 did not exceed its Regulatory Asset Basis value as defined in the Electricity Distribution Information Disclosure Determination 2012.
+The carrying value of the distribution network at 31 March 2022 did not exceed its Regulatory Asset Basis value as defined in the Electricity Distribution Information Disclosure Determination 2012.

-The external valuation of the generation plant was performed as at 31 March 2021 using an approach based principally on discounted predicted future cash flows over a 15 year period to 31 March 2036 using a post tax WACC of 6.56% as a discount rate.
+The external valuation of the generation plant was performed as at 31 March 2022 using an approach based principally on discounted predicted future cash flows over a 15 year period to 31 March 2037 using a post tax WACC of 6.53% as a discount rate.
 The forecasts included estimates of future revenues, operating costs, capital expenditure, tax depreciation charges, working capital movements and tax payments.

-For the 2021 valuation, the Mid Point valuation was adopted (2020: Low Point).
+For the 2022 valuation, the Mid Point valuation was used (2021: Mid Point).